yxuco/vue-nft-delivery/README.md

 The file [SigService.js](./nft-app/src/services/SigService.js) implements service functions for the UI to interact with MetaMask wallet for signature calculation, and to call backend service APIs.

 The only Vue.js UI component for this application is implemented in [SignMessage.vue](./nft-app/src/components/SignMessage.vue).
 When the component is loaded, it calls the backend API `/api/contracts` and uses the returned result to initialize the NFT contract selection list.
-When the user clicks the `Sign` button, it send a request to MetaMask wallet where the user can sign the message by using the private key in the wallet.
-When the signature is updated, a watcher method will pick the updated signature and calls the backend API `/api/verify`, and then display the verification result.
+When the user clicks the `Sign` button, it send a request to MetaMask wallet where the user can sign a message by using the private key in the wallet.
+When the signature is updated, a watcher method will pick the updated signature and call the backend API `/api/verify`, and then display the verification result.
 When HTTPS transport is used by the backend API server, this approach could be a reliable mechanism for web3 user authentication.
-For even better security, however, we may add a step to request a random `nounce` from the backend server, and so the user will sign a random message, instead of the specified NFT token ID.
+For even better security, however, we may add a step to request a random `nounce` from the backend server, and so the user will sign a dynamically generated random message, instead of a static NFT token ID.

 Edit the root component [App.vue](./nft-app/src/App.vue) to include the `SignMessage` as a child component under the root.